Comparison·Jun 15, 2026·10 min read

 • You're in a market where CredoLab has local data depth.

 In all these cases, you don't choose CredoLab instead of Floowed.
 You configure Floowed to consult CredoLab as part of the policy.
-The credit officer sets the weight and threshold in the Decisioning Canvas without engineering involvement.
+Credit and risk teams set the weight and threshold in the Decisioning Engine without engineering involvement.
 Floowed orchestrates; CredoLab informs.

 When you wouldn't (and that's OK)